TRASAL/frbpoppy/README.rst

 *********************
 How can I install it?
 *********************
 1. Determine if you can and want to install frbpoppy system wide (e.g. with ``sudo``).
-Otherwise, first create and enter a virtual environment in python
+Otherwise, first create and enter a virtual environment in python with e.g.:
    ::

     $ python3 -m venv <foo>      # where <foo> is the install directory, e.g. ~/frbpoppy/virtualenv